Fesiug/ArcCW-FAS2/README.md

  A port of weapons from Firearms: Source to Arctic's Customizable Weaponry.

 C_ARMS rig by Fesiug
-	- Scale 2
+- scale 2
-	- Use with credit
+- use with credit